cs272-0304-f23/cs272-0304-f23.github.io/_assignments/project01.md

 ## Rubric
 1. 70 pts: correctness as shown by the autograder workflow on github.com
+    1. 10 pts for `TestCrawl` continuing to pass
+    1. 60 pts for `TestSearch` passing
 1. 30 pts: code review meeting with the instructor or TA